 - The product reached you without a significant change in its condition;

 - The product was “unreasonably dangerous”; and

 - The defect actually caused your injury.

 At Zinda Law Group, our skilled team of attorneys has helped many personal injury victims seek the compensation they deserve.
-We bring extensive knowledge, experience, and resources to each case we handle, and we never settle for anything less than the best.
-If you or a loved one has been injured, call us immediately at 800-863-5312 for a free consultation.
-Meetings with attorneys by appointment only.
+We bring extensive knowledge, experience, and resources to each case we handle, and we advocate tirelessly for our clients.